marrese/RepData_PeerAssessment1/PA1_template.md

 # convert and format date from string to Date class
 step$date <- as.Date(step$date, "%Y-%m-%d")

-# isert a new column indicating daytype (Weekday or Weekend)
+# insert a new column indicating daytype (Weekday or Weekend)
 step$day <-  as.factor(ifelse(weekdays(step$date) %in% c("Saturday","Sunday"),  "weekend", "weekday"))

 # reaggregate steps as interval to get average number of steps in an interval across all days